ecomplus/client/README.md

 ```javascript
 EcomIo.getProductBySku('COD1', callback)
 ```

 #### Return
-The return is the same of `getProduct`
+Different from the [store API](https://ecomstore.docs.apiary.io), in that case the return is the same of `getProduct`.

 ### getOrder(id, callback)
 It is a method to get Order by the order ID.